 The worst case scenario as described by the individual memory or other peripheral component manufacturer should be assumed when calculating the bus timing phases.
-It should also be noted that applicable controller signals are not always present on the XC167 outputs at the same time.
+It should also be noted that applicable controller signals are not always present on the XC161 outputs at the same time.
 Signal transition times (H-to-L or L-to-H) of up to 4 ns have to be considered.
 The H-to-L transitions delay for /CS, /RD and /WR signals can be as long as 10 ns while the rise time (L-to-H) for the same signals can be up to 6 ns.

-When using the module at 40 MHz with multiplexed bus mode (25 ns clock cylce) the fastest possible timing can be achieved with one clock cylce for phase B, one clock cylce for phase C, one clock cylce for phase D, one cycle for phase E and one clock cylce for phase F. The total of five cylces results in a 125 ns instruction cycle.
+When using the module at 40 MHz with demultiplexed bus mode (25 ns clock cylce) the fastest possible timing can be achieved with one clock cylce for phase B and one cycle for phase E. The total of two cylces results in a 50 ns instruction cycle.